Watchmaker Glossary

 Barrette

-Small metal rod fixed between the horns of the case and on which the bracelet is fitted.
+Small metal rod fixed between the horns of the box and on which the bracelet is adapted.

-Means, inside a watch case, the part on which the movement rests.
-In chiming watches, Julien Le Roy imagined removing this baton and replacing it with a small gold metal ring separating the dial from the front plate.
-The space thus created makes it possible to accommodate a large part of the parts of the striking mechanism.
-All the parts thus housed under the dial have, by extension of the term, been baptized "cadrature".
+Designates, inside a watch case, the part on which the movement rests.
+In chiming watches, Julien Le Roy imagined removing this frame and replacing it with a small gold metal ring separating the dial from the front plate.
+The space thus created makes it possible to accommodate a significant part of the parts of the striking mechanism.
+All of the parts thus housed under the dial have, by extension of the term, been called "framing".

 Beat

 Number of ticks obtained in a given time.
-A longcase clock "beats the second", that is, once every second.
+A floor clock “beats the second”, that is to say once every second.

-Ring of various shapes used to suspend the watch.
+Ring of various shapes used to hang the watch.

-Blade made of two metals with different coefficients of expansion, used in the manufacture of compensated balance wheels.
+Blade made of two metals with different expansion coefficients, used in the manufacture of compensated balance wheels.

 White